 For example, the browser’s address bar, extension menu, tab bars, and other related settings are all absent from PWA’s work ecosystem.

 If you echo these thoughts and plan to bid farewell to the PWA, this guide shall come in handy.
-At this moment are the detailed instructions to uninstall Chrome App (PWA) from the Chrome browser.
+There are detailed instructions to uninstall Chrome App (PWA) from the Chrome browser.

-There are two different methods to carry out the task mentioned above: via the concerned PWA itself or through Chrome’s App Page.
-We have listed these methods below; you may try out the one you find more comfortable dealing with.
+Two different methods exist to carry out the task mentioned above: via the concerned PWA itself or through Chrome’s App Page.
+We have listed these methods below; you may try the one you find more comfortable dealing with.

 Uninstall the PWA App

-Uninstall the PWA app is a pretty straightforward approach that allows you to remove the concerned app directly via the PWA’s menu.
+Uninstalling the PWA app is a straightforward approach that allows you to remove the concerned app directly via the PWA’s menu.

 - Launch the Progressive Web App that you need to remove from Chrome.